DiadNetworks/Script-Package/README.md

 ### Remove-DistributionListMember

 *Requires sign in.*
-Remove a single member or multiple members to a distribution list.
+Remove a single member or multiple members from a distribution list.

 ### Remove-MailboxMember